joeynaor/jfrog-flux-test/README.md

       postgresqlPassword: password
   ##################################
 ```
-Next, we place **helmrelease-artifactory.yaml** along with **helmrepo-jfrog.yaml** under **helm-infra/app-cluster** and push to Git once more:
+Next, we'll place **helmrelease-artifactory.yaml** along with **helmrepo-jfrog.yaml** under **helm-infra/app-cluster** and push to Git once more:
 ```
 git add -A && git commit -m "test" && git push
  ```
-Flux CD should pick up the new commit and deploy Artifactory.
+Flux CD should pick up the new commit and deploy Artifactory to the cluster.

 ### Installing Xray
-Deploying Xray (and any other chart/product) consists of the exact same logic as above.
+Deploying Xray (and any other JFrog chart) consists of the exact same logic mentioned above.
 We will be using this HelmRelease YAML file called **helmrelease-xray.yaml**:
 ```
 ---
 apiVersion: helm.toolkit.fluxcd.io/v2beta1